 There has been a significant increase in the number of firearms seized by or surrendered to law enforcement agencies.
-While seizure and recovery numbers are not published, public ATF and FBI data reflects over 373,000 traces of “crime guns”, were conducted in 2015, while in excess of six million firearm serial numbers were checked by agencies.
-It is estimated over one million guns are recovered annually by law enforcement, not including those obtained through agency buy-back programs.
+While seizure and recovery numbers are not published, public ATF data reflects 408,762 crime guns were traced in 2017, most of which were handguns.
+Yearly, United States law enforcement agencies conduct in excess of 7.3 million firearm serial number checks.
+It is estimated over a million guns are recovered annually by law enforcement, not including those obtained through agency buy-back programs.

-Reynolds recognized the need for a safe, simple and secure method for agencies to destroy the increasing number of confiscated and surrendered firearms.
-For over two years he searched for a viable solution to the destruction issue, resulting in his design for an on-site and transportable pulverizer, specifically designed to destroy firearms.
-To document the destruction, he designed a computer and video verification process for the system.
-As a result, he was issued two U.S. Patents plus Trademarks, all assigned to GunBusters, LLC.
+GunBusters recognized the need for a safe, simple and secure method for agencies to destroy the increasing number of confiscated and surrendered firearms.
+For over two years his team searched for a viable solution to the destruction issue, resulting in their design of a pulverizer, specifically made to destroy firearms.
+To document the destruction, they designed a computer and video verification process, for which GunBusters was issued two U.S. Patents.

 The GunBusters® Firearms Pulverizer System is offered for sale to major law enforcement agencies, needing to destroy thousands of firearms annually, and to licensed regional service providers.
 A demonstration unit is housed in Chesterfield, Missouri, where destruction services are provided FREE of charge for regional agencies.

 In 2018, GunBusters designed the first, patent pending, mobile firearms pulverizer, with a stand-alone, non-polluting, rechargeable, power supply.
 The GunBusters Mobile Firearms Pulverizer was developed to provide on-site firearms destruction services for larger agencies needing to destroy at least 500 firearms.